appium/appium/docs/en/about-appium/getting-started.md

 Android application.
 Support for the automation of a particular platform is provided by an Appium "driver".
 There are a number of such drivers that give you access to different kinds of automation technologies, and each come with their own particular setup requirements.
-Mostly these requirements are the same requirements as for app development on a specific platform.
+Most of these requirements are the same requirements as for app development on a specific platform.
 For example, to automate Android applications using one of our Android drivers, you'll need the Android SDK configured on your system.

 At some point, make sure you review the driver documentation for the platform you want to automate, so your system is set up correctly: